zoonewbie/faceSSD/README.md

 ![mobilenetv1 360x360 1.6m gpu](https://github.com/zoonewbie/faceSSD/raw/master/keypoints/v1/v1_150_To_360_1_6M/screenshot4.jpg
 )

 ### Modify the configure to 360x360 and use the checkpoint result from step 5 (150x150) and continue training.
 The curves shows training process continues seamless.
-And Small objects started to be recognized.
+And most small size front-faces can be recognized.